 Arrive at any time.
 There will be a welcome meeting around 6 or 7pm on this evening with your Chief Experience Officer (CEO).
 Please look for a welcome note upon arrival to the joining hotel for the exact time of the meeting.
 Medan is Indonesia's third largest city and is comprised of many different ethnic groups, contributing to a wide variety of mouth-watering foods.

-Tour Medan in the morning of Day 2, visiting Maimoon Palace, the Great Mosque and the Vihara Gunung Timur temple.
-In Bukit Lawang, visit the orangutan viewing platform, and opt to go jungle trekking in Gunung Leuser National Park.
+Visit the orangutan viewing platform, and opt to go jungle trekking in Gunung Leuser National Park.
 An orangutan rehabilitation centre was set up in 1973 to help orangutans released from captivity to learn the skills they will need in the wild.
 Once they are released into the wild, they are monitored and still provided with some supplementary food until they're 100% ready to fend for themselves.
 We visit this feeding platform when they are being fed.
 Gunung Leuser National Park is located nearby and a great place to do some wildlife trekking in this large jungle park.
-Approximate distance: 100 km Estimated travel time: 5 hours (including stops)

 Day 11-12 Bukittinggi (2B)